-5. Recurring depression, even after doing activities that used to make you happy.
+5. Recurring depression, even after doing activities that used to make the person happy.

 1. Consummatory – They get no satisfaction in pleasure, even from a previous experience that used to give them happiness.
-They withdraw from activities they used to do such as sports, going out with friends, or even watching movies.
+They no longer want to go out or watch movies with friends or family.

-4. Sexual – They don’t feel a sustainable sensation or pleasure in sex.
-They usually suffer from the inability to ejaculate or get arousal through physical contact with another person.
-Although they may find sexual pleasure in self-sex, masturbation, or by watching porn, to which some are addicted.
+3. Sexual – They don’t feel a sustainable sensation of pleasure in sex with someone.
+Although they may find sexual pleasure in masturbation or porn, it’s a way for them to shut the outside world.

 → Practical discipline to help prevent child depression.

-Anhedonia is a delusion, like falling head first.
-You are unaware life is upside down, everything seems normal which is to say that the past, present, future are all the same.
-There is no hope, there is no destiny, your brain lies to you by saying you will never be happy, so why bother to do anything?
+Anhedonia is a delusion, like falling headfirst.
+You are unaware life is upside down.
+Everything seems normal, which means the past, present, future are all the same.
+There is no hope or destiny.
+The brain lies by saying you will never be happy.
+Why bother to do anything?

-The patterns of people with Anhedonia has a family history of clinical depression or schizophrenia.
-The Bible has a category for this and its called “generational sin or curses.”
-But to those who belong to Christ, we are free from the condemnation of sin or curses.
-(Romans 8:1) The scriptures remind us to focus on the good things, it implores us to love, and to care for one another. which is what people with depression need.
-(Philippians 4:8)
+Anhedonia can be traced from the family’s history of depression or schizophrenia.
+The Bible has a category for this, and its called “generational sin or curses.”
+But those who belong to Christ are free from the condemnation of sin or curses.
+(Romans 8:1)

 Science acknowledges the correlation between prayer and healing (NCBI).
 Although anhedonia is a result of anything from a traumatic event, neglect, or self-focus, only the love of Jesus can complete and heal us from all forms of sadness.
 Consider the following Bible verses: